Non steroidal anti-inflammatory drugs

 This section has been translated automatically.

-Superiorly, nonopioid analgesics interfere with the nociceptive conduction system at the posterior horn of the spinal cord.
-Non-acidic antipyretic analgesics can additionally interfere with pain conduction in the spinal cord via the TRPA1 channel.
-This enhances their otherwise comparably small analgesic effect via the COX.
+Non-opioid analgesics intervene in the nociceptive conduction system at the posterior horn of the spinal cord.
+Non-acidic antipyretic analgesics can also interfere with pain conduction in the spinal cord via the TRPA1 channel.
+This enhances their otherwise comparably low analgesic effect via COX.

 • Acetylsalicylic acid acetylates the COX enzyme at a serine residue near the catalytic center.
-It irreversibly inhibits the COX enzyme with this step.
-Other acid non-opioid analgesics act as competitive-reversible or non-competitive-reversible inhibitors of the COX.
-This is of great importance for the long-term effect, because acetylsalicylic acid permanently decreases thromobxane synthesis, whereasibuprofen , for example, only contributes to short-term anticoagulation.
+With this step, it irreversibly inhibits the COX enzyme.
+Other acidic non-opioid analgesics act as competitive-reversible or non-competitive-reversible inhibitors of COX.
+This is of great importance for the long-term effect, as acetylsalicylic acid permanently reduces thromobxan synthesis, whereasibuprofen , for example, only contributes to short-term coagulation inhibition.

 Analgesics without antipyretic-antiphlogistic effect: These include paracetamol and metamizole.
-This small group of non-opioid analgesics have analgesic effects only.
-They act directly on receptors or channels depending on the active ingredient.
-These include voltage-dependent potassium channels, NMDA receptors, vanilloid receptors (see below TRP channels), N-type calcium channels and cannabinoid receptors.
+This small group of non-opioid analgesics only has an analgesic effect.
+Depending on the active substance, they act directly on receptors or channels.
+These include voltage-dependent potassium channels, NMDA receptors, vanilloid receptors (see TRP channels below), N-type calcium channels and cannabinoid receptors.

 Undesirable effects